-Goldman Sachs (Asia) L.L.C.
+Sole Global Coordinator and Bookrunner Goldman Sachs (Asia) L.L.C.
+Offering Memorandum dated December 13, 2012.

 You should rely only on the information contained in this offering memorandum.
-None of the Issuer, the Company and its subsidiaries ("we," "us" or "our," as the context indicates, unless otherwise specifically defined) or the investment banking firms identified on the cover of this offering memorandum has authorized anyone to provide you with different information.
-Neither we nor the Initial Purchasers (as defined in the section headed "Plan of Distribution") are making an offer of these securities in any state or jurisdiction where the offer is not permitted.
+None of the Issuer, the Company and its subsidiaries ("we," "us," "our," or "Zoomlion" as the context indicates, unless otherwise specifically defined) or the investment banking firms identified on the cover of this offering memorandum has authorized anyone to provide you with different information.
+Neither we nor the Initial Purchaser (as defined in the section headed "Plan of Distribution") is making an offer of these securities in any state or jurisdiction where the offer is not permitted.
 This offering memorandum does not constitute an offer to sell or the solicitation of an offer to buy any securities other than the securities to which it relates or an offer to sell or the solicitation of an offer to buy such securities by any person in any circumstances in which such offer or solicitation is unlawful.
 You should not assume that the information contained in this offering memorandum is accurate as of any date other than the date of this offering memorandum.
 Our business, financial condition, results of operations and prospects may have changed since that date.